kpzaolod6000/Results-Summary-Component-Challenge-FM/README.md

 ![Design preview for the Results summary component coding challenge](./design/desktop-preview.jpg)

+## Challenge completed by Kelvin Pucho!!! 💯
+Thanks for checking out this front-end coding challenge. 🙌

+Access the resolution of the challenge: [https://kpzaolod6000.github.io/Results-Summary-Component-Challenge-FM/] (https://kpzaolod6000.github.io/Results-Summary-Component-Challenge-FM/)

+## You can also visit my linkedin:
+[] (agregar link del linkendin)

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.